“We Have No Choice”

-I managed to study until the seventh grade of primary school.
-But I was not able to go to high school.
+I managed to study until the end of primary school.
+But I was not able to do more.
 If I had had a good education, I would have been able to find a good job and overcome poverty.

 For women like me, the way to struggle against poverty is to break stones.
 It is a job that requires no investment other than our own strength.
 However, breaking stones is hard work and very dangerous.
 But we do it because we have no choice.